Monthly Archives: April 2020

 (Tennyson, The Charge of the Light Brigade, 1854)

-When in late 1958 McLuhan via André Girard first came upon the notion of TV as “light through” as opposed to “light on“,1 he had already been writing for some years about “the charge of the light brigade” used by Joyce in characterizing TV:
+When in late 1958 McLuhan via André Girard first came upon the notion of TV as “light through” as opposed to “light on“,1 he had already been writing for some years about “the charge of the light brigade” used by Joyce in characterizing television:

 The TV camera is not the movie camera.
 It does not arrest the flow of action in a series of still shots.
 Its continuous pick-up is like the radio mike with respect to the voice.
 Again the TV screen is not the movie screen.
 In some sense the spectator is himself the screen.
 The cathode tube carries ‘the charge of the light brigade’.
 The tube carries both the charge and the answering barrage.2 The result is the painting of images by the ballet of electrons.
 (Notes on the Media as Art Forms, Explorations 2, 1954)